dair-ai/d2l-study-group/README.md

 - You are free to audit the sessions as well.

 ### Schedule and Registration
-The program is scheduled to start the first week of August.
+The program is scheduled to start the first week of August and we will deliver sessions biweekly.
 The complete schedule will be announced soon.
 We have a max limit for how many participants can attend the program.
 Make sure to follow the registration steps using the information below.

 To fully register for this program:
-- Make sure to register for the program using the following [link](https://www.meetup.com/dair-ai/events/271394829/) on Meetup.com.
-You will have to RSVP to the event and then register by clicking on the zoom link.
-We have also provided a YouTube live stream for each session.
 - Ensure that you have joined our [Slack group](https://join.slack.com/t/dairai/shared_invite/zt-dv2dwzj7-F9HT047jIGkunNKv88lQ~g) for more updates on the program.
 You will also find a spreadsheet there to officially enroll in the program and signup to be considered for the Certificate of Completion.

 | Chapter | Suggested Readings | Exercises | Live Session | Date/Time | Slides | Recording |